GedalyaKrycer/gedalyakrycer.github.io/README.md

 * Updated the form on the [Contact page](https://practical-neumann-1924c6.netlify.app/contact.html) to be functional with Netlify.

+* Added Spam Protection
+    * There is a hidden Honeypot input field in the contact form.

+    * There is a Google reCaptcha 2 module.

 ## V3
 * Removed Facebook icon from the footer